sourishdey2005/UwU-Code-Generator/README.md

 ✅ Local AI-powered code transformation 🤖
 ✅ Polished UI for generating and testing UwU code 🎨
 ✅ Purely for fun, not responsible for brain damage 😂

+MIT License

+Copyright (c) 2024

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction...